-There is no express concession or additional weightage awarded to newly recruited judicial officers in any of the official policies shared with us.
+No express concession is granted to newly recruited judicially officers a judicial officer in Assam under any of the official policies shared with us.

 1. The policy regarding no concession to newly recruited officers in relation to quantitative benchmark may be reviewed so as to provide for relaxation in the initial one or two years.